Pouya-L/cpp-module-01/README.md

 ## Project Overview
 C++ is a general-purpose programming language created by Bjarne Stroustrup as an extension of the C programming language, or "C with Classes".
 The goal of these modules is to introduce us to Object-Oriented Programming.
 `C++ - Module 01` containts the exercises of Module 01 from C++ modules.
-Some of the concepts Memory allocation, pointers to members, references, switch statement
+Some of the concepts are as follows: Memory allocation, pointers to members, references, switch statement

 ## Getting Started